brzthomas3-eng/cancer-pharmacogenomics-pipeline/README.md

 ## 📋 Executive Summary & Project Details

 In modern precision oncology, identifying which cancer cell lines respond to specific pharmacological treatments is paramount for translating genomic data into actionable clinical insights.
 This project builds a production-grade data pipeline leveraging the Genomics of Drug Sensitivity in Cancer (GDSC) repository.

-The system automates the complete lifecycle of clinical and pharmacological data: starting from raw multi-source ingestion and robust data cleaning, progressing to relational star schema modeling in PostgreSQL, executing rigorous non-parametric statistical tests and effect-size estimations in Python, and culminating in interactive Power BI executive dashboards and publication-grade visual artifacts.
+The system automates the complete lifecycle of clinical and pharmacological data: starting from raw multi-source ingestion and robust data cleaning, progressing to relational star schema modeling in PostgreSQL, executing rigorous non-parametric and parametric statistical tests ($N = 25{,}274$ clinical/screening records) in Python, and culminating in interactive Power BI executive dashboards and publication-grade visual artifacts.

 ---